Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 write a new class that inherits SignalGenerator (which is set SignalGenerator as a parent class), and override `__init__` and `generate` methods, where `__init__` is the constructor function and `generate` is the function that yields sample data as an iterator when called each time.
 You can refer to [here](https://github.com/jiaaro/pydub/blob/master/pydub/generators.py) to see how to override `generate` function of SignalGenerator to use mathematical and statistical functions to generate more general waveforms.

-## Pitch shifter (make a whole sound module using only one recording audio file)
+## Pitch shifter (make a whole instrument using only one recording audio file)

 There is a pitch shifter written in musicpy daw module to make pitch changes of audio clips.